-- Thin walls or very light structures can be designed in combinations with anchored walls.
+- Thin walls or very light structures can be designed in combination with anchored walls.

-- Anchored walls are one of the most economical system of earth retention.
+- Anchored walls are one of the most economical systems of earth retention.

-- Combination with sheet piles, cantilever retaining walls, piled retaining walls etc are very much useful for very deep excavations to provide a safe working area.
+- Combination with sheet piles, cantilever retaining walls, piled retaining walls etc are very useful for deep excavations to provide a safe working area.

-For more details about retaining wall watch below video..
+For more details about the retaining walls watch the below video.